slaubi/the-fast-track/README.md

 Track](https://symfony.com/book), the official guide to building a Symfony application step by step.

-It contains the book text only.
-The tooling that turns this content into HTML and PDF, translates it, and runs its code as a test suite lives in a separate repository.

 ## How the content is organized

 Files are stored as `<version>/<locale>/*.rst`, for example